Excitons and Optical Response in Excitonic Insulator Candidate TiSe$_2$

-The optical absorption spectrum (zero momentum excitation) up to 2\,eV as obtained with BSE on top od PBE electronic structure is dominated by an excitonic peak at around 0.9\,eV, which comes from the vertical electron-hole transitions at the M point of the BZ [see Fig.\,\ref{fig1}(c)].
+The optical absorption spectrum (zero momentum excitation) up to 2\,eV as obtained with BSE on top of PBE electronic structure is dominated by an excitonic peak at around 0.9\,eV, which comes from the vertical electron-hole transitions at the M point of the BZ [see Fig.\,\ref{fig1}(c)], where Se-$p$ states exhibit a van Hove singularity and thus a large excitation density of states.
 By comparing the spectrum obtained with independent-particle RPA method with the BSE result, one finds that the binding energy of this exciton is around 300\,meV.
-When the beyond semi-local PBE band structure corrections are included (via HSE or GW approximations), the peak of this exciton is blueshifted to 1.6\,eV (see Fig.\,S2\,\cite{SM}), which is very close to the value of 1.37\,eV obtained in optical absorption spectroscopy\,\cite{li2007semimetal} and the value of 1.97\,eV obtained with EELS\,\cite{shi2019}.
+When the beyond semi-local PBE band structure corrections are included (via HSE or GW approximations), the peak of this exciton is blueshifted to 1.6\,eV [see Fig.\,\ref{fig1}(d)], which is very close to the value of 1.37\,eV obtained in optical absorption spectroscopy\,\cite{li2007semimetal} and the value of 1.97\,eV obtained with EELS\,\cite{shi2019}.
 The excitonic feature observed in the experiments is, however, much more broader than the peak obtained here, which might be due to very strong electron scatterings of the Se-$p$ states at the M point.
-For instance, note that the states at M point at -0.2\,eV in photoemission experiments appear always very broad\,\cite{rohwer2011collapse,chen2015charge}.
+For instance, note that the states at M point at $-0.2$\,eV in photoemission experiments appear always very broad\,\cite{rohwer2011collapse,chen2015charge}.
+In addition, the exciton energy from optical absorption measurements is around 200\,meV below our theoretical estimate.
+This is reasonable since the inclusion of electron-phonon (or more precisely exciton-phonon) scattering would introduce both large broadening and redshift of the exciton energy\,\cite{novko2019,antonius2022}, providing a better agreement with the experiment.
+The value extracted from EELS is larger from both our theoretical result and optical absorption measurement, which is expected considering that EELS probes $-\mathrm{Im}\,1/\varepsilon(\omega)$, while the optical absorption is proportional to $\mathrm{Im}\,\varepsilon(\omega)$ [where $\varepsilon(\omega)$ is the dielectric function].
+Note that this high-energy exciton is similar in nature to the exciton found in semimetallic graphene\,\cite{yang2009}, where strong electron-hole binding is formed also at the M point of the BZ where graphene $p$ states form a van Hove singularity.